kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NextSteps.md

 ### Configure Store

 ``LoggerStore`` is the primary way to configure how logs are stored.
-It uses a database to record logs in an efficient binary format and employes a number of space [optimizations techniques](https://kean.blog/post/pulse-2#space-savings), including fast [lzfse](https://developer.apple.com/documentation/compression/algorithm/lzfse) compression.
-The store automatically limits how much spaces it takes and also removed old logs.
+It uses a database to record logs in an efficient binary format and employs a number of space [optimization techniques](https://kean.blog/post/pulse-2#space-savings), including fast [lzfse](https://developer.apple.com/documentation/compression/algorithm/lzfse) compression.
+The store automatically limits how much space it takes and also removes old logs.

 ```swift
 LoggerStore.shared.configuration.sizeLimit = 512 * 1_000_000